zaiisao/Documentation/en/Audio Broadcast/start_live_web.md

 - `mode` determines the [channel profile](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#channel-profile).
 We use the `rtc` mode for one-to-one or group calls and the `live` mode for [live broadcasts](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#live-broadcast-core-concepts).
 - `codec` sets the codec that the web browser uses for encoding and decoding.
 Set it as `h264` as long as Safari 12.1 or earlier is involved in the call.
 If you need to use the web app on mobile phones, see [Use Web SDK on Mobile Devices](https://docs.agora.io/en/faq/web_on_mobile) for details.

-When initializing the client, you need to pass in your [App ID](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-nameappidaapp-id).
-Follow these steps to create an Agora project and get the App ID.

 In this step, you need to use the App ID of your project.
 Follow these steps to create an Agora project in Dashboard and get an App ID.

 1. Go to [Dashboard](https://dashboard.agora.io/) and click the **Project Management** icon ![](https://web-cdn.agora.io/docs-files/1551254998344) on the left navigation panel.